Saltford Environment Group

 IMPORTANT - PLEASE NOTE:

-Any work by SEG members and other individuals on this project is done so at entirely their own risk; by participating in this project volunteers waive all or any claim against SEG for direct or indirect loss, damage or injury.
+Any work by SEG members and other individuals on this project is done so at their own risk and all volunteers assisting with this project are expected to take every care and attention to avoid loss, damage or injury.
 Children may participate but must be supervised by an adult; SEG cannot be held responsible for children assisting with the project.
 Tools should be used with great caution taking account of other volunteers and also of railway path users.

 For volunteering and volunteer sessions:-